A SPACE TO CALL YOUR OWN

 about the record

 The Forest Effect's 3rd release My Fractured Display, with more of an acoustic guitar and piano focus, shows more light in the leaves.
-Done once again with mix wizard Paul Q Kolderie, the record features amazing guest musicians, including Joe Lazarus (drums), Kevin Barry (lap steel), Mike Piehl (drums), bassists Ben Thibault, Tim Weiner, and Kimon Kirk, backing vocalists Emily Desmond, Colby Dix, Priya Carlberg, and Thibault.
+Done once again with mix engineer Paul Q Kolderie, the record features amazing guest musicians, including Joe Lazarus (drums), Kevin Barry (lap steel), Mike Piehl (drums), bassists Ben Thibault, Tim Weiner, and Kimon Kirk, backing vocalists Emily Desmond, Colby Dix, Priya Carlberg, and Thibault.

 Is My Fractured Display a great Covid record?